 Welcome to “From The Right Seat” with Pete Rafle, Princeton Flying School Instructor Emeritus.
 In this episode Pete shares a few flying stories and teaching tips gained from his 55 years in the air… including his years with Pan Am and TWA.

-“From The Right Seat” with Pete Rafle is sponsored by the Princeton Flying School at the Princeton Airport and is produced by HG Media.
-If you enjoyed our podcast please share it with your friends.
+The Princeton Flying School Podcast is recorded at the Princeton Airport and are produced by HG Media.
+If you enjoyed this episode please share it with your friends.
+You can find our podcasts on Apple Podcasts, Google Podcasts, Spotify, Stitcher, and wherever you listen to podcasts.

 “I’ve been flying airplanes since 1963.
 I joined the Navy and learned how to fly.
 In the Navy, I was assigned to a P3 squadron.
 I flew anti-submarine warfare.
 I was in Vietnam, ’66, ’67, then went to work for Pan-American World Airways, and then I went to TWA.
 I worked for two large airlines.